Rafting the Main Fork of the Salmon River

 Resupply

 Buckskin Bill’s Museum has ice, beer, and a few snacky treats, but don’t count on a full food resupply.
 However, with a max of 6 days on the river, you should have plenty of cooler space for all your meals.
-See our Gear section in this story for what we took and why or our Best Coolers story for more information on coolers for longer rafting trips.
+See our Gear section in this story for what we took and why or our Best Camping Coolers story for more information on coolers for longer rafting trips.

 Rules and regulations